 – Child participant, Vancouver

-For 12-18 years and those working with them:
+For 12-18 year olds and those working with youth:

-- builds youth’s sense of belonging and participation through activities that focus on self-esteem, peaceful conflict resolution, leadership and active citizenship.
+- builds youth’s sense of belonging and participation through activities that focus on self-esteem, critical thinking, peaceful conflict resolution, leadership and active citizenship.

 - Youth identify issues that are important to them (e.g. exclusion, discrimination, environment, homophobia) and work together to do Action Projects to engage with their community.

 What people say